Gallery-of-Kaeon/Kaeon-FUSION/README.md

 we recommend you check out our [Kaeon FUSION for Beginners](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md) resource.

 As of Novemeber 13, 2017,
-Kaeon FUSION's implementation is stable.
+the implementations for Kaeon FUSION and its standard interface are stable.
 However,
 the Kaeon Origin IDE,
 several directives,